gituliar/gituliar.github.io/_drafts/save-the-cat.md

 to blog posts.
 As a screenplay is supposed to evolve into a movie, a blog post might evolve into a YouTube video or GitHub project.

+Screenwriting is also a craft being established for more than an century.
+Many talented writers were attracted by its lucrative rewards and fame.
+For a newbie writer this craft offers a lot to learn from: best practices, do's and don'ts, workflow suggestions, etc. It'd be unwise to invent that knowledge yourself.

-In this review, I focus mostly on the content related to technical blog writing and try to avoid entertainment details which this book is full of.
+In this review, I focus mostly on the content related to technical blogging and try to avoid entertainment details which this book is full of.
 Although, in the end you'll find a list of movies mentioned in the book, which I believe are nice movies worth to watch.

+This is not a classic book on screenwriting.
+In fact the author suggest it to be the last one you'll ever need.
+At the time of writing, _Save the Cat!_ had 5'773 reviews on Amazon -- more than any other screenwriting book.
+Hence, I decided to start my journey with it and follow with classic recommendation from Blake afterwards.

 #### Highlights